Coyote Buttes South Hike – The Wave Alternative

-OUR TIP: Start hydrated yourself a day or two before the trek, drinking a minimum of 0,5-0,6 of a gallon (2-2,5 liters) of water daily.
-There isn’t any water available on the trail, so plan to hike in the coldest part of the day, start it early in the morning.
+OUR TIP: Start hydrating yourself a day or two before the trek, drinking a minimum of 0,5-0,6 of a gallon (2-2,5 liters) of water daily.
+There isn’t any water available on the trail, so plan to hike in the coldest part of the day, and start it early in the morning.

 When you get to Paw Hole, you start your hike from the parking area.
 Look for the small arch at the top of the first hoodoo.
 There are no marked trails.
 This route is more of an exploration around the rocks.
 However, do not climb to the fragile rock and watch your step.
 You will see a small fence from the parking area, go through it, heading for the buttes.

 You will see dunes and a beautiful sandstone bowl at the end of the dunes all around you.
 Hike around the bowl and along the sand toward the hoodoos to the northeast.
 Once you turn west and top out on the ridge, House Rock Road appears to the west.
 You will see a variety of oddly shaped, fragile rock formations.
 You will find plenty of photo opportunities there.
 Just use your creativity.
 You have to hike in deep sand and sharp but breakable rock.